Program services

 Informal

-- Hosted by: Two trained peer supporters
+Hosted by: Trained peer supporters or mental health practitioner

-- Discussion topics: Chosen by participants
+Discussion topics: Chosen by participants

-- Group size: Up to 10 participants per group
+Group size: Up to 10 participants per group

-- Commitment: Drop-in, meaning once registered, participation is flexible.
+Commitment: Drop-in, meaning once registered, participation is flexible.
 You can attend as many as you like

 Formal

-- Group size: Up to 8 participants per group
+Group size: Up to 8 participants per group

-- Commitment: Closed group, meaning no new participants can join after the first session.
-Participants are requested to attend all group sessions
+Commitment: Closed group, meaning no new participants can join after the first session

 Application and intake process

-You must complete the intake process before you can participate in any Peer Support service
+You must complete the intake process before you can participate in any Peer Support service.

-To participate in or to learn more about program services, please email SMSRCPSP-CSRISPSP@forces.gc.ca or contact the SMSRC 24/7 line to be referred to the Peer Support Program at 1-844-750-1648.
+To participate in or learn more about program services, please email SMSRCPSP-CSRISPSP@forces.gc.ca or contact the SMSRC 24/7 line to be referred to the Peer Support Program at 1-844-750-1648.

 Feedback